JackyXu-Cool/DroneDeliver/Readme.md

 ## Drone Delivery App
-This is a group project developed with React.js, Node.js, Express.js, MySQL.
+This is a web application developed with React.js, Node.js, Express.js, MySQL.
 <br/>

 ### How to run it